-The TPS40200 has a built-in, 8-V, 200-mA, P-channel FET driver output that facilitates using P-channel switching FETs.
-A clock frequency of 300 kHz was chosen as a switching frequency which represents a compromise between a high frequency that allows the use of smaller capacitors and inductors, but one that is not so high as to cause excessive transistor switching losses.
+The TPS40200 has a built-in 8-V 200-mA P-channel FET-driver output that facilitates using P-channel switching FETs.
+A clock frequency of 300 kHz was chosen as a switching frequency that represents a compromise between a high frequency that allows the use of smaller capacitors and inductors, but one that is not so high as to cause excessive transistor switching losses.
 As previously discussed, an optimum frequency can be selected by picking a value where the dc and switching losses are equal.